 What are the Steps for Filing an ICBC Claim?

-You have two years after the date of an accident to file a claim, so you should start the process as quickly as possible.
+You have two years from the date of an accident within which to file a claim, so you should start the process as quickly as possible.

 - Get the driver's license number, license plate number, and insurance information from others involved in the crash.